Health insurance in Nebraska

 - Nebraska uses the federally facilitated health insurance marketplace but the state oversees aspects of the plans available for sale.

-- Open enrollment for 2021 health plans runs from November 1 – December 15, 2020.
-Residents with qualifying events can enroll outside of that window
+- Open enrollment for 2021 health plans ended on December 15, 2020.
+Residents with qualifying events can enroll outside of that window.

 - Short-term health insurance plans can be sold in Nebraska with initial plan terms up to 364 days.